 Cloud Computing Deployment Models

-There are four types of cloud computing deployment models:
+There are four types of cloud computing deployment models, and below, you’ll find their brief descriptions.

-The public cloud resources can be used by various users on the Internet.
+The public cloud resources can be employed by various users on the internet.
 The cloud infrastructure is usually managed and owned by a particular government, commercial, or academic organization.
-Both ordinary users and large companies can utilize the public cloud services.
+Both ordinary users and large companies can employ public cloud services.

 This model consists of the public and private clouds, which allows companies to determine the optimal environment for every operating task.
 When the company lacks internal resources (private cloud), it can employ the provider's computation capacities (public cloud).
 It should be taken into account that you won't be able to manage the private and public cloud as one unit.
 Both models will be independent units combined with the proprietary technology.